Authentication API Documentation

 Tablets: The mobile technology was developed with data from mobile phones, and it is not intended to be used on tablet devices (although it may work well).
 We recommend treating tablets separately.

-Q: How to use API for both desktop and mobile correctly?
+Q: How to use the API for both desktop and mobile correctly?

 For each user that visits your app do a “check user” before switching to either enroll or verify and proceed as follows: